 Life As an Ophthalmologist

-Job Description & Duties Diagnose, treat, and help prevent diseases and injuries of the eyes and related structures.
+Example of Ophthalmologist Job Diagnose, treat, and help prevent diseases and injuries of the eyes and related structures.

 - Develop treatment plans based on patients’ histories and goals, the nature and severity of disorders, and treatment risks and benefits.